Filing extended until 5pm, Wednesday, December 11 for Judge Symons seat

 Superior Court Judge Ari Symons did not file her Declaration of Candidacy by the 5pm, December 6 deadline.

 Pursuant to Elections Code Section 8204 if an incumbent judge files a declaration of intention but for any reason fails to file his or her nomination papers by the last day, which is December 6, an additional five days shall be allowed for the filing of nomination papers for the office.

 Any person other than the person who was the incumbent, if otherwise qualified, may file nomination papers for the office during the extended period, notwithstanding that he or she has not filed a written and signed declaration of intention to become a candidate for the office as provided in Sections 8023 and 8201.

-Therefore, our office must wait until 5pm, Friday, December 6.
-If Judge Symons does not file her Declaration of Candidacy by 5pm, December 6, the filing period will extend until 5pm, Wednesday, December 11 for anyone other than Judge Symons to file their candidacy papers.
+Therefore, filing for Superior Court Judge Office 1 will extend until 5pm, Wednesday, December 11 for anyone other than Judge Symons to file their candidacy papers.

-The County Clerk/Elections Office will be open on Saturday, December 7 from 10am to 2pm if the contest does extend in the event Judge Symons does not file her Declaration of Candidacy.
+The County Clerk/Elections Office will be open on Saturday, December 7 from 10am to 2pm for judicial candidates.

 Candidacy filing requirements include:

 - Paying the nonrefundable filing fee of $2,000.42 - cash, check or money order